Hannah Wilson, Homerton

 Conference Papers:

-- ‘Frances Burney and the Hardwicke Marriage Act’.
-Burney Society UK Conference (June 2024)
+• ‘Frances Burney and the Hardwicke Marriage Act’.
+Burney Society UK Conference, University of Greenwich (June 2024)

-- ‘Syrena Tricksy’s Social Exile in Eliza Haywood’s Anti-Pamela’.
-British Society for Eighteenth-Century Studies Postgraduate and Early Career Conference (July 2023)
+• ‘Syrena Tricksy’s Social Exile in Eliza Haywood’s Anti-Pamela’.
+British Society for Eighteenth-Century Studies Postgraduate and Early Career Conference, University of Edinburgh (July 2023)